 Oracle Cloud Infrastructure Registry is an Oracle-managed registry that enables you to simplify your development to production workflow.
-Oracle Cloud Infrastructure Registry makes it easy for you as a developer to store, share, and manage development artifacts like Docker images.
+Oracle Cloud Infrastructure Registry makes it easy for you as a developer to store, share, and manage container images (such as Docker images).
 And the highly available and scalable architecture of Oracle Cloud Infrastructure ensures you can reliably deploy your applications.
 So you don't have to worry about operational issues, or scaling the underlying infrastructure.

 You can use Oracle Cloud Infrastructure Registry as a private Docker registry for internal use, pushing and pulling Docker images to and from the Registry using the Docker V2 API and the standard Docker command line interface (CLI).
 You can also use Oracle Cloud Infrastructure Registry as a public Docker registry, enabling any user with internet access and knowledge of the appropriate URL to pull images from public repositories in Oracle Cloud Infrastructure Registry.

 Oracle Cloud Infrastructure Registry is an Open Container Initiative-compliant registry.
 As a result, you can store container images (such as Docker images) that conform to Open Container Initiative specifications in Oracle Cloud Infrastructure Registry.
 You can also store manifest lists (sometimes known as multi-architecture images) to support multiple architectures (such as ARM and AMD64).
 And you can store Helm charts (for more information about the Helm feature that supports chart storage in Open Container Initiative-compliant registries, see Registries in the Helm documentation).